The Call of the Open Sidewalk

 This sort of attack is not possible in the case of SEIP.
 The attacker can get the victim to create a new MDC for them (the MDC is not protected against creation).
 The secret IV is not encrypted in the same way as the Plaintext (and is thus protected).
 If the attacker embeds an entire valid message, IV and all, inside the message the victim creates for them, then the IV will eventually get decrypted in a different way than it was encrypted.
 Alternatively, if the attacker lets the victim encrypt the IV for them, then the attacker will not know what the IV was to start with (the victim provides it) and will not be able to create a valid MDC.

-The CFB damage amplification is beneficial here as well.
 If an attacker could somehow come up with an encrypted suffix with appropriately encrypted MDC, splicing that suffix on the end of an existing message to extend it would result in a block of damage.
 The MDC would pick that block up and fail the modification detection in a way the attacker could not anticipate.
+So it is very possible that damage amplification could save the day for message creation if an attacker becomes aware of the secret IV.

 Luck